moirahartigan/lets-cook-it/README.md

 | Contact us form                         |     3      |            3            |
 | “Like” Reaction By Other Users          |     3      |            2            |

-### Scope Plane
+## Scope Plane

-To achieve user and owner’s goals, below are the minimum features to be included in this project.
+To achieve user and owner’s goals, above are the minimum features to be included in this project.
 Also, **CRUD** Create, Read, Update, and Delete functions are required for this project so these are implemented as a part of essential features.

 - Simple design Home page that first-time users can recognise the purpose of the website easily.
 All the recipes are shown on *Home* page through the use of a caorusel;
 - Register page where users can create an account to add, post and edit and delete recipes